 Thank you so much for hiring Jackalope Photography to be there for your big day!
 I couldn't be more thrilled to document this amazing time in your lives.
-I have been luck to have witnessed almost 5 years of weddings, and over that time, I've learned a thing or two and noticed a thing or three ;)
+I have been lucky to have witnessed almost 6 years of weddings, and over that time, I've learned a thing or two.

 I wanted to create this guide for you, to help you along with some part of the planning process.
 It sure can be cumbersome and overwhelming.
 Having witnessed so many weddings over the past few years I came up with a little guide to help you not only create a day you’ll enjoy but will have some beautiful photos to match.